Cecilia Cuțescu-Storck

 Cecilia Cuțescu-Storck (14 March 1879, in Câineni, Vâlcea – 29 October 1969, in Bucharest) was a Romanian painter with a strong influence on cultural life in the interwar period.
 She was a promoter of feminism, contributing to the establishment of the "Association of women painters and sculptors" (together with Olga Greceanu and Nina Arbore) and "Feminin artistic circle".
+She was the first woman in Europe to become a professor at an art academy, teaching painting and decorative arts at the Bucharest School of Fine Arts.

 Biography

 Cecilia Cuțescu was born in the village Râul Vadului, in the Câineni commune, Vâlcea County.
-She was adopted by her maternal grandparents, from which she has the name Cuțescu.
-She remained however very close to her parents, Natalia and Ion Brăneanu, and her sisters, Fulvia – who died in her teen years – and Ortansa – who became an important feminist activist in Romania.
+She was adopted by her maternal grandparents, from whom she got the name Cuțescu.
+She, however, remained very close to her parents, Natalia and Ion Brăneanu, and her sisters, Fulvia (who died in her teens) and Ortansa (who became an important feminist activist in Romania).

-She graduated from the Central School for Girls in Bucharest, and then continued her studies at Damenakademie, Munich, in 1897.
-In 1899 she leaves for Paris, taking classes at Académie Julian.
-Her paintings are introduced to the public through exhibitions held in France and Romania.
+She moved with her grandparents to Bucharest, so that she could attend the prestigious Central School for Girls.
+Passionate about art from an early age, she would sneak off during school hours to paint.
+The Cuțescu family sought the advice of the renowned Polish realist painter Tadeusz Ajdukiewicz, who confirmed Cecilia's talent.
+After graduating from the Central School, she continued her studies at the Damenakademie, Munich, in 1897.
+In 1899 she went to Paris and took classes at Académie Julian, where she studied under Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
+During her time in Paris, her paintings were introduced to the public through exhibitions held in France and Romania.
+Her public debut was at the 1902 Salon du Champs de Mars, where she displayed an oil painting simply entitled Nude Study, now in the collection of the National Museum of Art of Romania.
+She had works accepted in Paris for the Salon d'Automne, and in 1906 had her first one-woman show at Galerie Hessèle in Rue Lafitte.
+In Bucharest, she became part of the "Tinerimea" ("Youth") group and exhibited with them; the sculptor Constantin Brâncuși had works in those same exhibitions.